Does Stress Cause Constipation?

 - Reduce the amount of caffeine consumed.
 1-2 cups per day will stimulate the digestive tract, making it more likely you will have a bowel movement.
 Having too much caffeine will cause you to become constipated due to dehydration.

-- Probiotics help regulate the gut and bowel movements.
+- Probiotics help regulate gut and bowel movements.

 It is important to maintain an exercise regimen to keep motility (your bowels moving).
 Exercise will not only regulate your bowel movements, but it will also help with stress management by burning nervous energy.
+Getting your blood pumping is a great way to help avoid and prevent constipation.
+The Centers for Disease Control and Prevention recommends that all adults get 150 minutes of moderate-intensity aerobic exercise per week.
 If just the thought of going to the gym gives you hives, think about movement instead.
-Walking is great exercise.
+Even just walking is a great option and a wonderful place to start.

 It is important to learn good stress management skills to prevent constipation.
 Along with diet and exercise, consider incorporating meditation, breathing, mindfulness, and relaxation exercises, which will improve mental health, into your daily routine.
 If you feel you need assistance with stress management skills, consider consulting a mental health professional, who will be able to teach you strategies to improve overall mental health and wellness.

 As a counselor, I see a lot of clients with complaints of constipation due to stress.
-You're now aware of the ravaging, well-documented effects of stress and anxiety on your gut - your 'second brain'.
+You're now aware of the ravaging, well-documented effects of stress and anxiety on your gut - your "second brain."
 Four standard protocols - supplements, fiber, prebiotics, and probiotics, along with adequate hydration, are the first steps in correcting any imbalance that is contributing to constipation.
 These protocols should be long-term, along with the other suggested lifestyle changes.
 Using laxatives will make matters worse.
 Focus on coping with stress, using your four standard protocols and improving your wellness.
+And know that we over here at BetterHelp are a resource if you feel like you need help coping with stress as the source - take the first step.